"I discovered a small universe by collecting environmental sounds and images of street walls" Nonturn

 — Etherreal

 In the 1980s, the finance professor Jack Treynor conducted an experiment where he asked students to guess the number of jellybeans inside a jar.
 The result was that the average guess of the group was superior to the vast majority of the individual guesses.
+Since then, the idea of collective wisdom has been widely recognized and is now applied to everything from Wikipedia to vaccine development.
+But is there a way to make use of collective wisdom in creating music?

 "The heavily processed recordings are tuned, rearranged, and sculpted into enticingly beautiful compositions."